yml/sandbox/concurrency/README.md

 # concurrency in Python vs GO

-I have been lucky enough to attend Pycon in Montreal in the past few days among all the talks I attended one has blown my mind away: [Python concurrency from the Ground Up: LIVE!](http://us.pycon.org/2015/schedule/presentation/374/) by David Beazley.
+I have been lucky enough to attend Pycon in Montreal in the past few days among all the talks I attended one has blown my mind away and got me thinking: [Python concurrency from the Ground Up: LIVE!](http://us.pycon.org/2015/schedule/presentation/374/) by David Beazley.
 The video is available on [youtube](https://www.youtube.com/watch?v=MCs5OvhV9S4)

 The gist of the talk is that going from synchronous program in python to a concurrent program requires a significant amount of leg work.
 The talk take a simple socket program that calculate **fibonacci** sum synchronously and makes it concurrents.
 The talk compare and contrast various approach: Threads, Multi processes, corountines.

 My take away was that there is multiple way of doing it in python but none of them are great at taking advantage of multi cores.
-When I went through the process of typing the code used in his demo I decided for the fun of it to port to GO to compare and contrast.
+When I went through the process of typing the code used in his demo I decided for the fun of it to port it to GO to compare and contrast.

-The first surprises for me was how similar the synchronous version looks like in both language.
+The first surprises for me was how similar the synchronous version is in both languages.

 ```
 # synchronous.py